rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 - `LEVELDB_INCLUDE`: it should point to where the LevelDB API header files are located.
 This will normally be the `include` directory inside the directory where you cloned or extracted the LevelDB source code.
+- `BUILD_SHARED_LIBS`: required.
+The shared libraries flag needs to be on for this example, as *RTI Recording Service* works by loading the libraries dynamically.

 Build the example code by running the following command: